Evil: Sikhism

 In adherence to the core principle of spiritual evolution, the Sikh idea of evil changes depending on one's position on the path to liberation.
 At the beginning stages of spiritual growth, good and evil may seem neatly separated.
 Once one's spirit evolves to the point where it sees most clearly, the idea of evil vanishes and the truth is revealed.
-In his writings Guru Arjan explains that, because God is the source of all things, what we believe to be evil must too come from God.
+Guru Arjan believes in his writings that, because God is the source of all things, what human beings believe to be evil must too come from God.
 And because God is ultimately a source of absolute good, nothing truly evil can originate from God.

 Sikhism, like many other religions, does incorporate a list of "vices" from which suffering, corruption, and abject negativity arise.
 These are known as the Five Thieves, called such due to their propensity to cloud the mind and lead one astray from the prosecution of righteous action.
 These are: